bernes1/bernes1/README.md

 ### Hi there 👋
- i am a Aspiring developer.
+ I am a Aspiring Software Developer.

- currenly i am learning more about pyhton and TS/JS
+ Currenly i am learning more about pyhton and TS/JS